microbug/pokemon-uranium-on-macos/README.md

 	- It’s unknown whether these affect the game, but it seems to run correctly afterwards and says it’s now up-to-date

 ### Best settings for smoothness
+*The default settings seem to be best as of version 1.21*

-- In the game, press F1 to access the limited engine settings menu
+- In the game, press F1 to access the game engine’s settings menu
-- Disable (ironically) `Smooth Mode (Pentium 4 1.5GHz or higher)`
+- Enable `Smooth Mode (Pentium 4 1.5GHz or higher)`
 - Optionally enable `Reduce screen flickering` if it helps reduce tearing for you
-- Performance mode in the game’s options menu seems to have little effect, enabling it may help the game to run on old or low-end systems
+- Performance mode in the game’s options menu seems to have little effect on high-end systems, enabling it may help the game to run on old or low-end systems

 ### Playing with a controller
 If you want to use a controller (I recommend the 8Bitdo SN30) follow these instructions: